-Fudgy chocolate strawberry brownies recipe
+Fudgy chocolate strawberry brownie recipe

 Why you’ll love this recipe:

-- Kids will love these strawberry brownies.
+- Kid-Approved: Kids and icky eaters love these strawberry brownies.

 - Try these extra gooey flourless brownies next!

 These fudgy and rich homemade strawberry brownies call for simple ingredients like flour, cocoa powder, maple syrup, cocoa powder, and eggs.
 This brownie recipe is refined-sugar-free and can easily be made dairy-free and gluten-free.
 Here is a list of everything you need so you are prepared:

 - Flour: Use all-purpose flour for these strawberry brownies.
 If needed, you can use 1:1 gluten-free all-purpose flour.

 - Cocoa Powder: To give the brownies color and that classic chocolate boxed brownie taste.
 Make sure to use a high-quality cocoa powder like this one.
 It makes a huge difference taste-wise!